juhyunshin/Bikeshare_Analysis/README.md

 *Findings:* **In NY:** No, Check in times are similar across age buckets, but different between customer and subscriber user types.
 Most used category are subscribers between ages of 26-50.
 Distribution for this category is similar to second most used category which are subscribers between ages of 51-75. **In Chi:** No, check in times are not different across age groups.
 Chi has signficantly less Customers than subscribers.
 Chi only has 91 customers vs 4416 in NY.
 Chi & NY Combined: No, since distribution for each city was about the same from above.
 In general, there is a lot of activity around 3PM to 6PM.
 This could pose issues on supply depending on low/high frequency bike stations.

 3) NY, CHI: Do rental durations differ by age?
+*Findings:* Tops of darkest regions of the age to rental minutes shows there is a decline in duration as user’s age increases.
+But, the mean (solid line) and percentiles (dotted lines) are relatively flat.
+Additional insights from this visualization are that customers are concentrated in the under 40 age group, as seen by the darker blue area.
+90% of subscribers rentals are less than 25 minutes (highest dotted line) indicating that subscribers most likely have routes set prior to rental compared to customers.
+Gap between mean and median duration for subscribers is smaller in Chi than NY indicating that either Chi has more extreme outliers than NY or that NY has long-tailed distribution.

 ### Data from Motivate bike share company
 chicago.csv, new-york-city.csv, washington.csv